 The SHS lab provides full laboratory services.
 Approximately 20 tests can be performed in the SHS lab.
 The remainder of all testing that is ordered by SHS is completed by LabCorp.
 LabCorp serves as our reference lab and is on the student health insurance plan as a preferred provider.
 The SHS lab can collect any test ordered by our providers.

 All incoming students must provide proof of immunization for two measles, mumps, rubella vaccines after the age of one year old.
 (A titer may be provided in lieu of the immunizations.)
-Meningococcal vaccine proof is required.
+Meningococcal vaccine proof is required for all incoming undergraduate students.
 A PPD skin test in the past six months is required for students entering the university from certain countries.
 This list of countries may be found on our website.
 We suggest all students also have Tetanus Diphtheria immunization within the past five years, Hepatitis A vaccine series, Hepatitis B vaccine series and Varicella vaccine.
 Medical History Forms are available online.
 Failure to complete the required forms will delay registration and will prevent entrance into housing assignment.
 Please visit our website for complete information about requirements and deadlines.

 Mental Health Services staff members work with students to resolve personal and interpersonal difficulties, including conflicts with or worry about friends or family, concerns about eating or drinking patterns, and feelings of anxiety and depression.
 Although some concerns are more frequent than others, students' experiences are as varied as the students themselves.
-Staff members help each person figure out her or his own situation.
+Staff members help each person figure out their own situation.
 Services include individual, group and couples counseling; crisis counseling; psychiatric consultation; and referral for off-campus counseling.
 Call 314-935-6666 or visit our website to schedule an appointment.

-Health Promotion Services staff members provide information and resources on issues of interest to Washington University students including alcohol and other drugs, weight and body image, sexual health, sleep, and stress; customize professional health education programs for groups; and work with groups of students dedicated to educating their peers about healthy decision making.
+Health Promotion Services staff members provide information and resources on issues of interest to Washington University students including alcohol and other drugs, weight and body image, sexual health, sleep and stress; customize professional health education programs for groups; and work with groups of students dedicated to educating their peers about healthy decision making.
 Call 314-935-7139 for more information.

-Important Information About Health Insurance
+Important Information About Health Insurance, Danforth Campus

 Washington University has a student health fee designed to improve the health and wellness of the entire Washington University community.
 This fee supports health and wellness services and programs on campus.
 In addition, all full-time, degree-seeking Washington University students are automatically enrolled in the Student Health Insurance Plan upon completion of registration.
 Students may opt out of this coverage if there is proof of existing comprehensive insurance coverage.
 Information concerning opting out of the student health insurance plan can be found online after June 1 of each year.
 Student Health Services does provide billing services to many of the major insurance companies in the United States.
 Specific fees and co-pays apply to students using Medical Services and Mental Health Services; these fees may be billable to your insurance plan.
 More information is available on our website.